freeCodeCamp/2018-online-jamstack-hackathon/README.md

 - [ ] Review the [Schedule](/schedule.md)
 - [ ] Review the resources and recommendations for [Getting Started](/getting-started.md) with the JAMstack.
 This will give you good resources for starting your project.
 - [ ] Ensure that you deploy your project with [Netlify](https://www.netlify.com).
 You should already have an account per the hackathon application instructions
-- [ ] Bring a refillable water bottle
-- [ ] BRING A POWER STRIP to use and share with others!
-We recommend putting tape on it to write your name.
-- [ ] If you plan on drinking alcohol on Sunday evening during the awards ceremony, you'll need to bring a valid government-issued photo identification showing that you're at least 21 years of age.

 ## How is this hackathon different?